 Dr. Dorothy Cotton

+I hope everyone is having a blessed holiday season!
 I have some new special words to share...
-On SATURDAY, 10/11/25 @ 8:30 pm, I'm performing original poems as part of the "FROM EMMETT TILL TO SNCC & BEYOND: WORDS + MUSIC + ART BENEFIT to support the renowned Highways Performance Space in Santa Monica, please get your tax-deductible tickets here.
-This special event is commemorating the 70th Anniversary of Emmett Till's murder AND the 65th Anniversary of SNCC's founding.
-As many know, both events are pivotal in my life—Emmett's murder elevated my activism as a teen, and my joining SNCC expanded it...
-My performance includes a new poem I wrote exclusively for the Benefit and a poem I wrote as a young woman in SNCC...
-This benefit means a lot to me not only because of the subject matter, but Highways has been an artistic home for me, and I hope you're able to support it.
+On FRIDAY, FEBRUARY 20, 2026 @ 8 pm, is an encore of the sold-out benefit I performed in October: "FROM EMMETT TILL TO SNCC & BEYOND: WORDS + MUSIC + ART BENEFIT to support the renowned Highways Performance Space in Santa Monica.
+Please secure your tax-deductible tickets at the Early Bird rate here before it sells out again!
+This special benefit encore is not only recognizing the 100th Anniversary of Black History Month, but is also commeorating the U.N's annual World Day of Social Justice (which is actually on February 20)...
+The October benefit commemorated the 70th Anniversary of Emmett Till's murder and the 65th Anniversary of SNCC's founding.
+As many know, both of those events are pivotal in my life—Emmett's murder elevated my activism as a teen, and my joining SNCC expanded it...
+And of course, Black History is significant to me due to my own family's historic stories, let alone the history I've witnessed firsthand as a member of SNCC.
+Further, because of the role my great-great-grandparents—William and Ellen Craft—played in the anti-slavery movement while in the U.K., that the UN has a World Day of Social Justice is very meaningful for me.
+In fact, the UK UNHCR recognized my great-great-grandparents as refugees...
+My performance on February 20, will include the poem I wrote exclusively for the Benefit and a poem I wrote as a young woman in SNCC...
+This benefit means a lot to me not only because of all that its commemorating, but Highways has been an artistic home for me, and I hope you're able to support it.
 If you can't attend, please donate here or bid on some wonderful art in the Online Silent Art Auction here.

 The next special word is that I've been requested to keep on my home page the CBS Sunday Morning segment with me and acclaimed author, Ilyon Woo of The Pulitzer Prize-winning book, Master, Slave, Husband, Wife (Simon & Schuster)—about my great-great-grandparents William & Ellen Craft.
-Finally, downthread is the poem I performed this past Saturday at the Gospel Brunch, "A Ring Shout For Gospel"...
+Finally, please find downthread the poem I performed at the Long Beach Gospel Brunch in September, "A Ring Shout For Gospel"...
+My last appearance was on Saturday, 12/27/25 as an honoree at the 2025 Long Beach Kwanzaa Celebration to Celebrate Family, Community, and Culture at the EXPO Arts Center (for details click here).
+Thank you to all that attended...

 A RING SHOUT FOR GOSPEL